You are here: Web Soil Survey Home / Tips and Shortcuts

 Web Soil Survey has a number of preference settings that can have a big effect on its usability.
 Open the Preferences panel by clicking the Preferences link on the main application navigation bar, and examine the options.
 The Preferences are all described in detail in the Preferences panel online help.

-Start over after beginning to define a rectangle or polygon AOI
+Start over after beginning to define a rectangle or polygon Area of Interest (AOI)

 While drawing a rectangle AOI on the map, if you realize you started in the wrong place, you can start over by pressing the Escape key (Esc) without lifting the mouse button.